 Of course, when updates are made, sometimes there are unintended consequences, and sometimes the update doesn’t actually reach everywhere it was supposed to.

-Perhaps that’s one possible explanation for The Mandela Effect (and yes, false memory is a very valid possibility for this as well).
+Perhaps that’s one possible explanation for The Mandela Effect (and yes, false memory is a very valid possibility for this as well, as is human error).

-The point being though that, if we are in a game, the idea of a future action affecting a past state isn’t actually unusual at all.
+The point being though, if we are in a game, the idea of a future action affecting a past state isn’t actually unusual at all.
 It’s routine.

 And as you can see, all of these facets of quantum physics strongly indicate that we do not in fact live in the material, causal universe that we seem to think we do…in fact, they very much indicate that we exist in a virtual reality of some sort, and so we continue down our rabbit hole 😁

 Now that you have a semi-decent understanding of these 4 elements of quantum physics, let’s explore the “nature of reality” possibilities #1-#3, continuing in reverse order.

 #3 – We’re in a Training Program

 A human child goes through many years of teaching, training, and social/religious indoctrination to prepare them to exist within their society/tribe, to learn the “rules of the game” so to speak.
 You go through additional training for specific vocations.
 More training to build new skills, hobbies, or to correct problems (therapy for example).